GC/SI Minor:

 This course will cultivate future social innovators that work with the government, NPOs or corporations and creative individuals who are self-motivated, problem-solvers that find solutions to issues in society regardless of whether or not they are globally-oriented.

-実施プログラム
+program 実施プログラム

 SIGLOC (Socially Innovative Global Classroom)